Duct System Leakage |

 |

-A diagnostic tool which pressurizes a duct system is used to test its leakiness.
-Perhaps the most widely used is the "Minneapolis Duct Blaster" made by The Energy Conservatory.
-In this test a fan blows air into the ducts and pressure differentials are used to determine the rate of air leakage.
+A diagnostic tool which pressurizes a duct system is used for duct leak testing.
+Perhaps the most widely used piece of duct leakage test equipment is the "Minneapolis Duct Blaster" made by The Energy Conservatory.
+Using this air duct testing equipment, a fan blows air into the ducts and pressure differentials are used to determine the rate of air leakage.
 It is common to see leakage rates of 250-400 CFM in older duct systems.
 This amount of leakage can result in a 30% or more reduction in operating efficiency, wasting hundreds of dollars every year.

 |